kallaballa/MidiPatch/README.md

 At the moment only Linux and Mac OS X are supported.
 It has been shown to work on OpenSuse 15.0, Ubuntu Xenial and Mac OS X.

-# Instructions for Ubunto Xenial install (tested on a fresh server image):
+# Instructions for Ubunto Xenial (tested on a fresh server image):

 ```shell
 # add toolchain repo